 Don’t miss Mdina for a stroll through its ancient streets. pretend you’re in King’s Landing (Game of Thrones was filmed here!).
 Have an indulgent dinner at The Medina Restaurant or La Maltija.

-Explore the UNESCO 2018 Capital of Culture, Valletta.
-Don’t miss a day trip to Ħaġar Qim, a prehistoric monument complex millennia older than Stonehenge.
 Whether you want to lounge on the sandy beaches of Mellieħa, or dance the night away in Paceville nightclubs, Valleta is one of the most perfect European cities for solo female travelers to enjoy.

 Copenhagen, Denmark

 Our next submission comes from Kelly who is a lifestyle writer with a focus on retail, tech, fitness, health and of course travel.
 Kelly’s old soul can often be found looking for lost treasures or attending a sporting event in event in cities around the globe.
-When she’s not traveling, Kelly lives in Dallas, Texas.
+When she’s not traveling, Kelly lives in Dallas, Texas

 The minute I got to the airport, I felt very safe.
 I stayed at the Tivoli Hotel & Congress center.
 It was very clean and the staff was very friendly and everyone spoke English.
 It also has an amazing rooftop sushi bar that overlooks the city.
-After I got settled, I wandered to the food hall to find something to eat and check out what was happening in the city.
-I grabbed a map and went walking.

 I walked around the entire city my first day there.
 There are cute little shops and restaurants to see.
 Along with the famous Nyhaven (central) area of town with the canal and colored buildings.
 Lots of boats to watch as well.

-There are several different neighborhoods to see.
-Each with their own feel.
-Norrebro is trendy with many small boutiques, cute shops and restaurants.
-Fredriksburg is mostly a family neighborhood.
 Stroget is the main shopping district.
 Meatpacking is full of restaurants and bars.
 Notice that most people enjoy the grass for a picnic.
 You can read a book or just enjoy the weather with the community.

 As far as food, there is every type of cuisine.
 You must have an obligatory Danish pastry at a coffee shop.
 The Italian food and the seafood, seemed to be the best that I had on my trip.
-At night I wandered into a few pubs and felt absolutely safe.
-Overall, I would highly recommend Copenhagen as one the best European cities for solo female travelers.

 Lisbon, Portugal

-If you are looking for a big city experience in a small package, then Lisbon is the city for you.
-Lisbon is ideally one of the most perfect European cities for solo female travelers.
-Especially for a first time solo traveler.
 Not only is it safe and easy to get around to the various neighborhoods by bus and the city’s metro system, but I also found accommodations so affordable, I didn’t even need to stay in hostel to offset the cost of a single room.

 While there weren’t as many people that spoke English as I had anticipated, it still wasn’t complicated to communicate and in a pinch, you can just point to what you want.
 Lisboans also really appreciate any effort made to speak Portuguese.